-Jim is a leadership and management professional with an extensive & varied series of careers, starting with 21 years as a US Naval Officer, overlapping with professorial positions at several universities, and overlapping yet again with management consulting across several industries and focal areas.
-During his career he has visited, lived and worked in 83 countries, and has called Australia home for 21 years.
+Jim has had an extensive & varied series of careers, starting as a career US Naval Officer, professor at several universities, and management consulting across numerous industries.
+He has visited, lived and worked in 83 countries, and has called Australia home for 21 years.

-Commander Winter’s Navy career included positions in ship commissioning, shipboard operations, engineering and combat systems, weapons system design requirements, shipyard availabilities, systems acquisition management, Federal budgeting, command and control, wartime engagements in several theatres of operation, and finally, consular duties in Australia.
+Commander Winter’s career included shipboard operations, engineering, combat systems, weapons system design, wartime engagements in several theatres of operation, and consular duties in Australia.

 Jim Winter’s professorial career includes systems acquisition management for the Defense Acquisition University and the University of Southern California.
-He has had further teaching across a range of disciplines including business, leadership and management, small business, team building, project management, risk & safety management, organisational effectiveness, quality, supply chain management, and strategic procurement – predominantly at Curtin University Graduate School of Business, but also in Curtin’s Masters of Project Management, and the Small Business Entrepreneurial Growth Program.
+He has graduate teaching in several disciplines – predominantly at Curtin University Graduate School of Business.

-Jim has also volunteered extensively and has served on numerous boards and advisory groups focused on community development, education, sport, youth, and emergency services.
+Jim has served on numerous boards in community development, education, sport, youth, and emergency services.
 He’s a member of the Busselton SES, Dunsborough BFB, and on the management team for Incident Control.